NFarris/AudioAnalysis/README.md

 |---|---|
 |![](example_extraction_graphs_individual/chroma_std.png)|![](example_extraction_graphs_big4/chroma_std.png)|

+## Understanding Feature Aggregation

+### Example Extraction and Aggregation

+For this example the following parameters will be used:
+- Mid-term Window Step = 1.0 seconds
+- Mid-term Window Size = 1.0 seconds
+- Short-term Window Step = 0.05 seconds (50ms)
+- Short-term Window Size = 0.05 seconds (50ms)
+- Audio file length = 5 seconds

+#### Short-Term

+Lets say you have a 5 second clip, using a Short-term Window Step of .05 seconds and a Short-term Window Size of .05 seconds.
+Each of the 34 features discussed above will be extracted for every 50ms, thus you end up with 100 feature vectors of size 34x1, totaling a 34x100 matrix.
+Next the deltas between each time step will be calculated according to the equation delta = feature_vector - feature_vector_prev.
+The first time stamp will have all deltas set to 0.
+Each delta vector is concatenated onto its respective feature vector resulting in a size of 68x1 for each vector, totaling in a 68x100 matrix for the entire 5 second audio clip.

+#### Mid-Term

+This 68x100 matrix is then passed on to be aggregated according to our Mid-term Window Size and Step.
+For this example, we will be using a Mid-term Window Size of 1 second and a Mid-term Window Step of 1 second.
+Our Short-term features are aggregated according to the ratio between the Mid-term and Short-term window size and step.
+For our example, this ratio is 20 for both Window Size and Step, thus the Short-term features are split into 5 matrices of size 68x20.
+Each matrix has its mean and standard deviation taken across time per feature, resulting in a 136x1 mid-term feature vector after flattening.
+This is done for all 5 matrices, resulting in a 136x5 Mid-term Feature Matrix.
+Finally, the mean is taken across the first axis resulting in a 136x1 feature vector representing our 5 second audio clip.

 ## Works Cited (WIP)

 1. F. S. A., V. K. V.R., R. S. A., A. Jayakumar and B. A. P., "Speaker Independent Automatic Emotion Recognition from Speech: A Comparison of MFCCs and Discrete Wavelet Transforms," 2009 International Conference on Advances in Recent Technologies in Communication and Computing, Kottayam, Kerala, 2009, pp. 528-531, doi: 10.1109/ARTCom.2009.231.